 Body/Organisation Service Responsibility

-North Yorkshire County The highways network, cycle ways, public rights of

-Council (NYCC) way, public transport, adult social care, waste

-disposal, education, fire and rescue, community

-safety, libraries, community centres, youth clubs and

-surface water drainage.
-Advisory service landscape,

-archaeology and biodiversity.
+North Yorkshire County Council (NYCC) The highways network, cycle ways, public rights of way, public transport, adult social care, waste disposal, education, fire and rescue, community safety, libraries, community centres, youth clubs and surface water drainage.
+Advisory service landscape, archaeology and biodiversity.

-North Yorkshire Fire and Fire and Rescue
+North Yorkshire Fire and Rescue Fire and Rescue

-Rescue The and resour

 North Yorkshire Police Policing

-NHS Airedale, Wharfedale ů -

-• Health care including dental care
+NHS Airedale, Wharfedale and Craven Clinical Commissioning Group Health care including dental care

-and Craven Clinical

-Commissioning Group
+CCG

-National Grid (Electricity Electricity
+National Grid (Electricity Transmission and Distribution)

-Transmission and

-Distribution)

-Electricity Northwest
+Electricity Northwest Electricity

 Environment Agency Flooding

 Highways England Strategic Road Network

-National Grid (Gas Gas and electricity networks
+National Grid (Gas Transmission

-Transmission

-and Distribution)
+and Distribution) Gas and electricity networks

 Network Rail National Rail Network

-North East Ambulance Ambulance

-Service NHS Trust

-Openson on bahalf of Talagammunications

-Openreach on behalf of Telecommunications

-BT Sport England Playing pitches United Utilities and Sewerage Network including Waste Water Yorkshire Water Treatment V Vorks and C Clean Water Supply
+North East Ambulance Service NHS Trust Ambulance Openreach on behalf of BT Telecommunications Sport England Playing pitches United Utilities and Yorkshire Water Sewerage Network including Waste Water Treatment Works and Clean Water Supply

-1.23 Infrastructure providers, DTC partners and neighbouring authorities were first consulted on the Local Plan in 2014 as part of a consultation on the initial draft and there has been further engagement through each stage of Local Plan preparation, which will be set out in more detail within the Consultation Statement which will accompany the publication Local Plan.
+1.21 Infrastructure providers, DTC partners and neighbouring authorities were first consulted on the Local Plan in 2014 as part of a consultation on the initial draft and there has been further engagement through each stage of Local Plan preparation, which will be set out in more detail within the Consultation Statement which will accompany the publication Local Plan.
 Engagement via face to face meetings, telephone conversations and other means of communication has been held with a number of infrastructure providers in 2016.
 This is to seek an updated position based on draft policies within the emerging Local Plan which ran for consultation between April and May 2016.
 We will continue to engage with infrastructure providers as preparation of the plan progresses.